pngme/sample-android-app-react-native/README.md

 PNGME_SDK_TOKEN=XXXXXXXXXX
 ```

 > ⚠️ We recommend that additional measures be taken to protect the **SDK Token** when implementing in a production app.
-Consider using an encrypted secrets manager to store the SDK token.
+Consider using an encrypted secrets manager (such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)) to store the SDK token.

 ### Step 3